Our People

 Brett Stonestreet

-Brett Stonestreet was appointed as Griffith City Council's General Manager in August 2011.
 Brett has over 40 years of experience in local government and has spent a significant period of that time as a CEO, Group Manager and General Manager in Moyne Shire (Victoria), Gunnedah Shire, Cobar Shire and Barraba Shire councils.
+He has consistently focused on strengthening communities through collaborative leadership and strategic initiatives, with a particular dedication to the growth and sustainability of our region.

 Jackie Kruger

 Jackie commenced as General Manager of Leeton Shire Council in August 2015.
-Jackie came to the Riverina from Tamworth where she held the position of Director Planning and Community Services.
-Her formal qualifications are in natural resource management (BSc Forestry/Conservation) and a Masters in Environmental Education.
+She came to the Riverina from Tamworth where she held the position of Director Planning and Community Services.

 Elijah Ingram